NBA Playoffs with Sling TV and an OTA Antenna

 Feeling on the fence about Sling TV but still want to watch the NBA Finals?
 No problem.
 You can sign up for a FREE 7 day trial of Sling TV here.

-If you don’t want to go the Sling TV route, then a perfectly viable option is Playstation Vue.
+If you don’t want to go the Sling TV route, then a perfectly viable option is PlayStation Vue.
 It works very similar to Sling TV with a couple caveats.
-At $40 a month, Playstation Vue is more expensive; but you do get more channels.
+At $40 a month, PlayStation Vue is more expensive; but you do get more channels.
 You also won’t be able to stream ABC, so you’ll still need an antenna in order to catch the final games.
+Which is a problem for this post.
+Obviously.

 NBA Playoffs TV Schedule